Jelloeater/pyfedi/CONTRIBUTING.md

 ## Conclusion

 We all share the responsibility of upholding these standards.
-Let's work together to create a welcoming and inclusive environment that fosters collaboration, learning, and the growth of the PyFedi community.
+Let's work together to create a welcoming and inclusive environment that fosters collaboration, learning, and the growth of the PieFed community.